-Climate-related F Risks and Opportuni When Likelihood Transitional - Market Risk Changing customer behaviour (Clients stop buying our services) Amey is unable to win new work or extend existing contracts because: we are not evolving, innovating or have the resources and capacity to deliver climate change associated projects funding is diverted from our markets or there are changes in client's climate-related ambitions Short-term 3-5 years 3 Medium (31-60% Transitional - Reputational Risk Stigmatization of sector (Reputation) Amey's reputation is negatively affected by: our existing client's inaction or inability to seek carbon reduction activities a perception that our competitors having better ESG and specifically climate change, credentials or experience Short-term 3-5 years 3 Medium (31-60% Transitional - Technology Risk Substitution of existing products and services with lower emissions options.
-Early retirement of assets/equipment to achieve lower emission needs Existing contract terms prevent Amey from trialling and utilising the latest/ new carbon reduction technology to meet Amey and client Net Zero targets Medium-term 5-20 years 3 Medium (31-60% Physical Risk - Mean temperature rises increase by 1.5 - 2.0 degrees, meaning warmer, longer summers, shorter milder winters, heavier rainfall Project failure or operational disruption and decrease in productivity due to a change in extreme weather patterns including: planned works move to 'reactive' mode damage to infrastructure assets additional costs to re-arrange works Short-term 3-5 years 3 Medium (31-60% Increase in extreme weather events (such as flooding) Loss of compensation due to the normalisation or re-categorisation of extreme weather events (by insurance companies) within the lifetime of a contract Medium-term 5-20 years 3 Medium (31-60% Opportunity - Products and Services by developing and services and solution buildings by maximintegrated approact through providing or resilience, emergent ore work and extend current contracts expanding our 'low to no' carbon ons, across transport and public ising on our position to provide an h (design, delivery, operations) our clients with climate change ney and adaptation planning nature-based solutions) Short-term 3-5 years 5 Very High (>90% Opportunity - Markets ork in new markets as the ments progress the energy fuels to renewables.
-Short-term 3-5 years 5 Very High (>90% Opportunity - Efficiency Opportunity to manage cost savings and carb ge internal efficiency for pon reduction Short-term 3-5 years 5 Very High (>90%
+Climate-related F Risks and Opportunities When Likelihood Transitional - Market Risk Changing customer behaviour (Clients stop buying our services) Amey is unable to win new work or extend existing contracts because we are not evolving, innovating or have the resources and capacity to deliver climate change associated projects. funding is diverted from our markets or there are changes in client's climate-related ambitions Short-term 3-5 years 3 Medium (31-60%) Transitional - Reputational risk Stigmatization of sector (Reputation) Amey's reputation is negatively affected, by our existing client's inaction or inability to seek carbon reduction activities a perception that our competitors having better ESG and specifically climate change, credentials or experience Short-term 3-5 years 3 Medium (31-60%) Transitional - Technology risk Substitution of existing products and services with lower emissions options.
+Early retirement of assets/equipment to achieve lower emission needs Existing contract terms prevent Amey from trialling and utilising the latest/new carbon reduction technology to meet Amey and client Net Zero targets Medium- term 5-20 years 3 Medium (31-60%) Physical Risk - Acute Mean temperature rises increase by 1.5 - 2.0 degrees, meaning warmer, longer summers, shorter milder winters, heavier rainfall Project failure or operational disruption and decrease in productivity due to a change in extreme weather patterns including: planned works move to 'reactive' mode damage to infrastructure assets additional costs to re-arrange works Short-term 3-5 years 3 Medium (31-60%) Increase in extreme weather events (such as flooding) Loss of compensation due to the normalisation or re-categorisation of extreme weather events (by insurance companies) within the lifetime of a contract Medium- term 5-20 years 3 Medium (31-60%) Opportunity - products and services across transport and pu provide an integrated a through providing our cl extend current contracts anding our 'low to no' carbon services and solutions, iblic buildings by maximising on our position to pproach (design, delivery, operations) lients with climate change resilience, emergency and cluding through nature-based solutions) Short-term 3-5 years 5 Very High (>90%) Opportunity - markets Opportunity to win work in new mathematical terms of the energy transition from fossil further terms of the second arkets as the UK and Global governments progress lels to renewables.
+Short-term 3-5 years 5 Very High (>90%) Opportunity - efficiency Opportunity to manage internal efficiency for cost savings and carbon reduction Short-term 3-5 years 5 Very High (>90%)